DavidHe1127/Mr.He_HandBook/DevOps/AWS/RDS/README.md

 Create a 'jump box' instance in public subnet.
 Jump box AMI should include required toolings e.g pgcli Connect to DB from the jump box.

+### Parameter Group

+- DB always has a default param group attached.
+The group uses all default configs.
+- Default one not modifiable.
+Need to create a custom one and associate it with your DB.

 ### Authentication

 Use IAM db authentication.